stanislav-web/OpenDoor/docs/Wizard.md

 Wizard
 ======
 Wizard allow you to select individual settings for each target.
 See example:

 Configure
 ---------------------------
-`opendor.conf`
+`opendoor.conf`

 ```ini
 [general]